-- 159. The '368 patent does not claim, or attempt to preempt, the performance of an abstract business practice on the Internet or using a conventional computer. - 160.
-The claimed subject matter of the '368 patent is not a pre-existing but undiscovered algorithm. - 161.
-The '368 patent claims systems and methods that "could not conceivably be performed in the human mind or pencil and paper."
-49 - 162.
-The '368 patent claims require the use of a computer system. - 163.
-The '368 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure. - 164.
-The claimed invention in the '368 claims is rooted in computer technology and overcomes problems specifically arising in the realm of computer networks. - 165.
-The systems and methods claimed in the '368 patent were not a longstanding or fundamental economic practice at the time of patented inventions.
-Nor were they fundamental principles in ubiquitous use on the Internet or computers in general. - 166.
-The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, they involve a method for changing digital records in a way that will affect the communication system itself, by making it more secure. - 167.
-One or more claims of the '368 patent require a specific configuration of electronic devices, a network configuration, and the use of encryption systems to secure communications and manage access to secure digital records.
-These are meaningful limitations that tie the claimed methods and systems to specific machines.
-For example, the below diagram from the '368 patent illustrates a specific configuration of hardware disclosed in the patent.
+157. The '368 patent does not claim, or attempt to preempt, the performance of an abstract business practice on the Internet or using a conventional computer.

+158. The claimed subject matter of the '368 patent is not a pre-existing but undiscovered algorithm.

+159. The '368 patent claims systems and methods that "could not conceivably be performed in the human mind or pencil and paper."44

+160. The '368 patent claims require the use of a computer system.

+161. The '368 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure.

+162. The claimed invention in the '368 claims is rooted in computer technology and overcomes problems specifically arising in the realm of computer networks.

+163. The systems and methods claimed in the '368 patent were not a longstanding or fundamental economic practice at the time of patented inventions.
+Nor were they fundamental principles in ubiquitous use on the Internet or computers in general.

+164. The asserted claims do not involve a method of doing business that happens to be implemented on a computer; instead, it involves a method for changing digital records in a way that will affect the communication system itself, by making it more secure.

+165. One or more claims of the '368 patent require a specific configuration of electronic devices, a network configuration, and the use of encryption systems to secure

+WL 1967328, at 8 (Apr.
+29, 2015) (both upholding the patent eligibility of patents directed toward encryption).

-&lt;sup>49 TQP Dev., LLC v.
-Intuit Inc., Case No. 2:12-CV-180-WCB, 2014 WL 651935, at \4 (E.D.
+44 TQP Dev., LLC v.
+Intuit Inc., Case No. 2:12-CV-180-WCB, 2014 WL 651935, at 4 (E.D.
 Tex.
 Feb.
 19, 2014) (finding claims directed to encryption to be patent eligible); see also Paone v.
 Broadcom Corp., Case No. 15 CIV.
-0596 BMC GRB, 2015 WL 4988279, at \7 (E.D.N.Y.
+0596 BMC GRB, 2015 WL 4988279, at 7 (E.D.N.Y.
 Aug.
 19, 2015); see also Prism Technologies, LLC v.
 T-Mobile USA, Inc., 12-cv-124, Dkt.
 No. 428 at 7 (D. Neb.
 Sept.
 22, 2015) (Finding on cross motions for summary judgment that patents directed at delivering resources over an untrusted network were patent eligible.
 "The problems addressed by Prism's claims are ones that 'arose uniquely in the context of the Internet."").